mlc-ai/blog/_posts/2024-11-22-achieving-efficient-flexible-portable-structured-generation-with-xgrammar.md

 notitle: true
 ---

 We are witnessing an exciting era for large language models (LLMs).
 As LLM applications evolve, we are increasingly moving toward LLM agents that not only respond in raw text but can also generate code, call environment functions, and even control robots.
 To enable these richer LLM agent applications, LLM engines need to produce structured outputs that can be consumed by downstream agent systems.
 Examples of these structures include JSON, SQL, Python, and more.
 This paradigm is known as the structured generation in LLM inference.
 Fundamentally, an ideal LLM structured generation system should satisfy the following requirements:

-* First, the structured generation support should not slow down the LLM service for the sake of efficiency.
+* First, efficiency should be the top priority of LLM inference engines, and the structured generation support should not slow down the LLM service.
 * Equally important, the structure specification needs to support a diverse range of structures relevant to current and future applications.
 * On top of the above two goals, the solution should be portable to enable structured generation applications everywhere.

-Existing solutions do not address all these goals simultaneously.
+It is challenging to address all these goals simultaneously.
 Some libraries introduce efficiency optimizations but at the cost of restricting to a small set of structures (e.g., those representable by finite-state machines).
 Conversely, supporting more general structures through expressive representations like context-free grammar (CFG) introduces challenges in efficiency, as it has infinitely many possible intermediate states, so it is impossible to preprocess every possible state to speed up.
-Furthermore, with the performance boost of the latest GPUs such as H100 and B200, the issue of CPU overhead introduced by the structured generation engine has been exacerbated.
+Furthermore, these challenges will only get harder with the latest GPUs getting faster.
 Modern LLM inference on the latest GPUs can generate tens of thousands of tokens per second in large batch scenarios.
 All existing open-source structured generation solutions will introduce large CPU overhead, resulting in a significant slowdown in LLM inference.

 In this post, we introduce XGrammar, an open-source library for **efficient**, **flexible**, and **portable** structured generation.
 We achieve these three goals without compromise and are committed to a focused mission: bringing flexible, zero-overhead structured generation everywhere.